Sushil-Takkekar/MERN-Template/client/README.md

 ## Frontend code
-This is code is written using React and Redux.
+This code is written using React and Redux.